flossy83/BeyonwizV2Patch/README.md

 #### Removal

-1. Navigate to the plugins menu and select Beyonwiz V2 Patch.
+1. Launch 'Beyonwiz V2 Patch' from the system plugins menu.

 2. Select 'Uninstall' (yellow key).

 3. After installation is complete, restart the PVR.

-You can also optionally remove the patch installer by navigating to the plugins menu and selecting 'remove plugins' (red key).
-Select the Beyonwiz V2 Patch plugin, then restart the PVR.
+You can also optionally remove the plugin by navigating to the system plugins menu and selecting 'remove plugins' (red key) and selecting the 'Beyonwiz V2 Patch' plugin.
+Once complete, restart the PVR.

 #### Emergency recovery: